 Catalyst Fund portfolio company Diin found itself in a similar situation upon joining the program in early 2019.
 Diin, a savings app in Brazil, was experiencing rapid growth with 30,000 sign-ups in just six months.
 An excellent user experience along with good programming and solid tech, fueled customer acquisition out of the gate.
 The founders were obviously thrilled to see such growth and had their hands full managing operations.

 However, a closer look at customer sales and usage data revealed a troubling trend: significant numbers of customers were abandoning the service after using it just once or twice.
 This type of churn is not uncommon among startups searching for product-market fit.

 In the past, Catalyst Fund Venture Builders have used a dashboard to evaluate this issue.
 For Diin, the Catalyst Fund team stepped in with two interventions: first, they dug into the data to distinguish the different groups of customers using the product.
-Second, the team went into the field to speak with users from each of the groups to understand the hows and whys of their behaviors.
+Second, the team went into the field to conduct lean user research by speaking with users from each of the groups to understand the hows and whys of their behaviors.
 Finally, combining the insights from this work, the Venture Builders suggested tweaks to improve the products.

 By sequencing quantitative and qualitative analysis, the team was able to quickly segment and generate insights around Diin’s key users for use in product development, customer engagement, and other business areas.